ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

-On the other hand, Table~\ref{tab:sota} indicates that ObjCtrl-2.5D remains room for improvement compared to training-based methods like DragNUWA~\cite{dragnvwa} and DragAnything~\cite{draganything}.
+On the other hand, Table~\ref{tab:sota_davis} and Table~\ref{tab:sota_objctrl} indicate that ObjCtrl-2.5D remains room for improvement compared to training-based methods like DragNUWA~\cite{dragnvwa} and DragAnything~\cite{draganything}.
 These methods, trained on optical flow-based or tracker-derived trajectories, are inherently skilled at closely following specified trajectories, leading to high ObjMC performance.
 However, their design often results in moving the entire scene rather than isolating the target object's motion.
-This limitation is visible in DragAnything~\cite{draganything} in the first row of Figure~\ref{fig:comp_training}, where both potted plants shift downward, despite only the right plant being specified to move.
+This limitation is visible in DragAnything~\cite{draganything} in the first row of Fig.~\ref{fig:comp_training}, where both potted plants shift downward, despite only the right plant being specified to move.
 Moreover, in this example, DragNUWA~\cite{dragnvwa} fails to move the entire right-side plant, likely due to a lack of semantic awareness.
 In contrast, ObjCtrl-2.5D achieves targeted object control advanced from the proposed Layer Control Module, which restricts the camera poses derived from the given trajectory to areas around the target object, minimally affecting the background.
-As demonstrated in the second row of Figure~\ref{fig:comp_training}, when given a trajectory with a fixed spatial position, ObjCtrl-2.5D can perform front-to-back-to-front object movement by leveraging depth information (indicating an increase and subsequent decrease in depth).
+As demonstrated in the second row of Fig.~\ref{fig:comp_training}, when given a trajectory with a fixed spatial position, ObjCtrl-2.5D can perform front-to-back-to-front object movement by leveraging depth information (indicating an increase and subsequent decrease in depth).
 Meanwhile, DragAnything~\cite{draganything} tends to maintain object static in the generated video under similar conditions.

+Regarding the generated quality, we observe that it is largely determined by the base model (SVD~\cite{svd}), resulting in minimal differences between object control methods in terms of FID, FVD, Imaging Quality, and Aesthetic Quality as in Table~\ref{tab:sota_davis} and Table~\ref{tab:sota_objctrl}.

-To provide a comprehensive evaluation, we conducted a user study using the ObjCtrl-Test dataset.
-Fifty individuals with experience in AIGC participated, voting on which videos demonstrate better alignment of a specified object to the given trajectory and contain more natural performance.
-As shown in Figure~\ref{fig:user_study}, approximately 72.95\% of participants preferred ObjCtrl-2.5D over PEEKABOO~\cite{peekaboo} and FreeTraj~\cite{freetraj}, while 63.68\% favored ObjCtrl-2.5D over DragNUWA~\cite{dragnvwa} and DragAnything~\cite{draganything} for its more natural motion generation.
+For a more comprehensive evaluation, we conduct a user study on ObjCtrl-Test, involving fifty participants with experience in AIGC.
+They were asked to vote for the video results they subjectively found to best align with the given trajectories.
+The statistical results, shown in Fig.~\ref{fig:user_study}, indicate that approximately 72.95\% of participants preferred ObjCtrl-2.5D over PEEKABOO~\cite{peekaboo} and FreeTraj~\cite{freetraj}, while 63.68\% favored ObjCtrl-2.5D over DragNUWA~\cite{dragnvwa} and DragAnything~\cite{draganything}.